-Yandex Mrežni Inženjer plata | RUB 2.14M-RUB 7.37M+ | Levels.fyi
+Yandex Mrežni inženjer Plata | RUB 2.14M-RUB 7.37M+ | Levels.fyi

-Mrežni Inženjer naknada in Russia u Yandex kreće se od RUB 2.14M year za G14 do RUB 7.37M year za G18.
-Medijan year paketa naknade in Russia ukupno iznosi RUB 2.87M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Mrežni inženjer kompenzacija in Russia u Yandex kreće se od RUB 2.14M po year za G14 do RUB 7.37M po year za G18.
+Medijana year kompenzacionog paketa in Russia iznosi RUB 2.87M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa